 Both types of systems have their pros and cons.
-It's best to check with the individual program you're enrolled in at CUMC to find out if there
+It is best to check with the individual program you are enrolled in at CUMC to find out if there

-is required software you'll be using that aren't compatible with either systems.
+is required software you will need to use that is not compatible with either system.

-Most standard programs (word processing, spreadsheet, email and Internet browsing) are cross compatible on this
+Most standard programs (word processing, spreadsheet, email, and web browsing) are cross compatible on this

 a variety of computing resources for Columbia University Medical Center Students.

 Are there Columbia licensed software programs for Macs?

 The Columbia Medical Center has licensed, Mac compatible versions of Microsoft Office and

 Symantec Endpoint programs.
 See the

 Computers and Software page for a complete list of available programs and information on obtaining them.

 What about using VMWare, Parallels or Apple's Boot Camp on a Mac to run Windows compatible programs?

 While many Windows programs run via a virtual Operating System emulator without problem, CUMC IT does not support or troubleshoot issues with virtual OSs and their installed programs.
 Please understand that any use of these are at your own risk.